 - What is the college retention rate?
 What percentage of students graduate in four years?
 In five years?
 If the rate is not very favorable, do you have a sense of why so many students fail to graduate from this college?

 - What is your parental notification policy?
-What will I know if my student is caught drinking or is in trouble of some kind?
+What will I know if my student is in trouble of some kind?

 - What are your policies regarding FERPA?
 How do you handle FERPA issues?